-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible
+Maximum Contaminant Level or MCL:

+The highest level of a conteminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feacible using the best available treatment technology.

 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow
+MCLGs allow for a margin of safety.

-Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a goal or MRDLG:
+Maximum residual disinfectant level or

+The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.